CREATE CHANGELOG AS SELECT

 FROM userslog;

-, from the already existing Changelog userslog
+, from the already existing changelog userslog

 .
 The delivery.guarantee

-Changelog parameter, specified in the WITH
+changelog parameter, specified in the WITH

-clause, is used to override the default delivery.guarantee
+clause, overrides the default delivery.guarantee

 of at_least_once